MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.rst

 Parameter *text*: The content of the command you want to send

 Keyword Parameter *encoding*: The encoding method for the text.
-Leave it empty to use the encoding method from the configure of MCDR
+Leave it empty to use the encoding method from the configuration of MCDR

 tell
 ~~~~